glubsy/livestream_saver/README.md

 > As a result, many native configuration settings from the config file and CLI arguments (and some hooks) are **ignored**.
 >
 > The `ytdlp_config.json` file holds the default options passed to yt-dlp as defined in their [Readme.md](https://github.com/yt-dlp/yt-dlp#embedding-examples).
 It should be placed in `$HOME/.config/livestream_saver/ytdlp_config.json` and edited, otherwise the default provided template will be used as fallback.
+> The .env file should also contain your PO_TOKEN (or at least should be loaded as an environment variable)
 >
 > This is confusing but will be fixed eventually.